The old archive named the prestige. It missed the shape of his public role.

 He also built the place where the work could continue

 Stanford's June 2025 report on the renaming of the Stanford Institute for Theoretical Physics adds an important layer.
 In that article, the university describes Susskind as the scholar who founded the institute in the late 1970s.
-It also quotes him on why theoretical physics matters, saying that whatever practical applications might someday follow are not the point; the real motives are curiosity and the chase of discovery.
+It also quotes him on why theoretical physics matters, saying that whatever practical applications might someday follow are secondary to curiosity and the chase of discovery.

 That is one of the sharpest clues to his significance.
-Susskind was not only doing theory.
-He was helping create an institutional home for it.
+Susskind was doing theory and helping create an institutional home for it.

 That is a different kind of legacy from authorship alone.
 It is organizational.